Does Your Strategy Contain the Attributes of an Effective Mission Statement?

 While each of the above mission statements have things we like, such as Google’s aspiration or Budweiser’s simplicity, here are some tips on the attributes of an effective mission statement to help get your mission right.
 While you do not necessarily need all eight, they are a good place to start.

-A mission statement is less potent if employees find it too easy to achieve or beyond the realm of possibility for your market, industry, competition and people.
+A mission statement is less potent if employees find it too easy to achieve or beyond the realm of possibility for your market, industry, competition, or people.

 The Bottom Line